 What separated this track from other songs that touched on black pride and equality is that it wasn't simply asking for fairer treatment of black Americans—it was demanding it.
 It was no doubt the song's blunt, unapologetic tone that Black Power activists found particularly appealing.

 And the funk level on this track is off the charts; it’s funkier than three-day-old chitlins.
 The groove is anchored by “Sweet” Charles Sherrell's powerhouse bass line.
-And Clyde Stubblefield’s super-tight drumming keeps the groove sizzling and deep in-the-pocket.
+Clyde Stubblefield’s super-tight drumming keeps the groove sizzling and deep in the pocket.
 Jimmy Nolen serves up huge helpings of funk with some nasty guitar licks and brings a taste of down-home country flavor to the mix on the bridge.
 And the horn section rains down pure fire with some explosive funk volleys.
 The dynamic horn section consisted of Maceo Parker (tenor saxophone), Richard "Kush" Griffith (trumpet), Alfred “Pee Wee” Ellis (alto saxophone), Waymond Reed (trumpet), St. Clair Pinckney (baritone saxophone) and Fred Wesley (trombone).

 The track also boasts a rousing call-and-response chorus, which features a group of Los Angeles-area kids.
 The chorus is what took the song over the top and gave it an exhilarating anthemic feel.